farhiongit/message-in-the-bottle/README.md

 ```

 which in turn will be translated into a call to `bottle_send_int(b, 5)` at runtime.

-The names of the macros and functions are slightly different in the code (where macro-like style is used) but this is the concept.

 This logic uses ideas from [the blog of Randy Gaul](http://www.randygaul.net/2012/08/10/generic-programming-in-c/).